Kalerat/SecSys/README.md

 # Security System Project

+> ⚠️ **Development Notice**: This project is currently under active development.
+Some features described in this documentation may not yet be fully implemented or may be subject to change.
+Please refer to the current codebase for the actual feature set, as this project is intended for educational and demonstration purposes only.

 A comprehensive IoT security system built with Arduino Uno R3, Raspberry Pi Pico W, and a JavaFX client application.
 The system provides motion detection, RFID authentication, and real-time monitoring capabilities through MQTT communication.

 ## 🌟 Features